SAP-samples/abap-cheat-sheets/35_BAdIs.md

 >   - Opened ADT.
 >   - Logged in to your SAP BTP ABAP Environment.
 >   - Created a package for demo content.
-> - The steps create demo repository objects step by step.
+> - The procedure description includes the creation of demo repository objects step by step .
 You can also create objects separately and add them to the appropriate fields on the maintenance screens in ADT.
 > - When enhancing existing functionality, you need to know about the existing BAdI and proceed with creating custom implementations.

 <p align="right"><a href="#top">⬆️ back to top</a></p>